As Trump returns to court, judge in his fraud trial clarifies comments ex-president took as a win

 A lawyer for James' office, Kevin Wallace, went on to suggest that he was using the 2011 document to show that Trump’s financial statements were prepared in the same manner — giving him and his company the final say over the valuations that appeared — for at least a decade.

+“This case is a scam.
+It can’t be fraud when you’ve told institutions to do their own work,” Trump said Tuesday.

-After Monday's sometimes fiery opening statements, Tuesday's court action centered on the more plodding task of going through years of Trump's financial documents.
-An accountant who prepared his financial statements for years was back on the witness stand for a second day.
+After Monday's sometimes fiery opening statements, Tuesday's testimony was so plodding that Bender twice let out a long breath on the stand.

-Trump denies any wrongdoing.
-The Republican former president and current 2024 GOP front-runner claims that James, a Democrat, is wielding the justice system as a political cudgel to hobble his ongoing campaign.
+Trump plans to testify later in the trial, but he doesn't have to attend it now.
+While grumbling that he'd rather be on the campaign trail, the Republican former president and 2024 GOP front-runner has used the waiting cameras in a courthouse hallway as a microphone for political messaging.
+He claims that James, a Democrat, is wielding the justice system as a political cudgel to hobble his ongoing campaign.

-Trump spent a full day Monday as an angry spectator at the civil trial, using the waiting cameras in a courthouse hallway as a microphone for political messaging and his defense.
-His tone was more subdued as he arrived Tuesday, but his message was no less emphatic.

-“This case should be dismissed.
-This is not a case,” he declared.

 The non-jury trial concerns six remaining claims in the lawsuit and how much Trump might owe in penalties.
 James is seeking $250 million and a ban on Trump doing business in New York.
 The judge has already ruled that some of Trump's companies should be dissolved as punishment.